 After mapping out the dynamic content in each row of the repeating group, we’ll add an array of input fields below, allowing users to create and submit new reviews.

 The workflow for creating and displaying user-generated reviews is similar to the process of creating an activity.
 When the publish button is clicked, we’ll create a new thing.

 The thing we’ll want to create is, of course, a review.

 When creating a review, we’ll also separate the photo content into an additional event.
 This featured photo won’t be displayed directly within a review, but will instead be used to populate the photos on the overall city’s page.

 Each time this workflow runs, the content displayed within a repeating group will automatically be updated in real-time.

-Now that you’re familiar with creating custom data fields and displaying dynamic content, you can start getting creative with the experiences you build within your product.
-As Tripadvisor is quite a large platform, there’s plenty of additional features you can add, including;
+Now that you’re familiar with creating custom data fields and displaying dynamic content for your Tripadvisor clone, you can start getting creative with the experiences you build within your product.
+As Tripadvisor is quite a large platform, there’s plenty of additional and advanced features you can add, including;

 - Adding additional content for hotels, restaurants, etc

 - Create user profiles to display bookings, reviews, and saved activities